geekswagg/univention-corporate-server/doc/changelog/index.rst

 * First incremental release for new experimental feature delegate administration (:uv:bug:`58113`).

-* Improved performance when removing computers in environments with many DNS host records significantly (:uv:bug:`58119`).
+* Improved performance when removing computer objects in environments with many DNS host records significantly (:uv:bug:`58119`).

-* Attributes containing distinguished names as values were normalized and thus may have differed in string representation from the the distinguished names of LDAP objects itself.
-This could lead to errors in the |UMC| not recognizing the correct item in ComboBox widgets.
+* Attributes containing distinguished names as values were normalized and thus may have differed in string representation from the distinguished names of LDAP objects themselves.
+This could lead to errors in the |UMC| not recognizing the correct item in ``combobox`` widgets.
 This has been aligned, all data is now written un-normalized (:uv:bug:`58261`).

-* In the experimental feature "delegate administration" one can now define writable attributes for |UDM| objects (:uv:bug:`58201`).
+* In the experimental feature *"delegative administration"*, administrators can now define writable attributes for |UDM| objects (:uv:bug:`58201`).

 * The PAM module ``pam_unix`` interprets ``(shadowLastChange + shadowMax)`` as a date where the password is still valid.
-I.e. with ``shadowMax=1` this PAM module considers a password valid during the day after the change.
-That causes inconsistent behavior when compared to :progra:`Kerberos`, where ``krb5PasswordEnd` defines definite point in time, where the password is considered invalid and |UDM| sets ``krb5PasswordEnd` to beginning of the day of expiry. ``shadowMax`` is an LDAP attribute that is added to user accounts during password change and the value is determined by the |UDM| Password History Policy applied to the user. |UDM| now sets ``shadowMax`` to ``(pwhistoryPolicy.expiryInterval -1)`` to compensate for the behavior of ``pam_unix`` and make it more consistent with the behavior of :program:`Kerberos` (:uv:bug:`58048`).
+For example, with ``shadowMax=1` this PAM module considers a password valid during the day after the change.
+That causes inconsistent behavior when compared to :program:`Kerberos`, where ``krb5PasswordEnd`` defines a definite point in time, where the password is considered invalid and |UDM| sets ``krb5PasswordEnd`` to the beginning of the day of expiry. ``shadowMax`` is an LDAP attribute that is added to user accounts during password change and the value is determined by the |UDM| password history policy applied to the user. |UDM| now sets ``shadowMax`` to ``(pwhistoryPolicy.expiryInterval -1)`` to compensate for the behavior of ``pam_unix`` and make it more consistent with the behavior of :program:`Kerberos` (:uv:bug:`58048`).

-* |UDM| hook extension modules could overwrite members of the global python namespace, possibly leading to trivial conflicts between imported modules.
+* |UDM| hook extension modules could overwrite members of the global Python namespace, possibly leading to trivial conflicts between imported modules.
-  The import of these modules has been adjusted to sandbox their global namespace and selectively import only the intended subclass types (:uv:bug:`58252`).
+  The import of these modules has been adjusted to sandbox their global namespace and selectively import only the intended subclass types (:uv:bug:`57630`).

 * The ``univentionObjectIdentifier`` |UDM| property has been added to all |UDM|
   modules.
-To set an auto-generated value if none was specified in the create request, set the new |UCSUCRV| :envvar:`directory/manager/object- identifier/autogeneration=true` (:uv:bug:`57630`).
+It is set to an auto-generated value if none was specified in the create request (:uv:bug:`58252`, :uv:bug:`58318`).

+* An LDAP equality index is now created for the attribute ``univentionObjectIdentifier`` (:uv:bug:`57393`).

 * The OpenAPI schema has been adjusted to allow the specification of multiple policies for UCR policies (:uv:bug:`57988`).